FuryanRasta/Merlinus/docs/docs/05-testnet/02-install.md

-# Install Desmos
+# Install Mage

-Desmos is represented by the executable named `desmos`.
+Mage is represented by the executable named `mage`.

-It contains the Command Line Interface (CLI) that you can use to interface with the Desmos blockchain, as well as the daemon that allows you take part to a Desmos blockchain either as a full node or a [validator node](../04-validators/01-overview.md).
+It contains the Command Line Interface (CLI) that you can use to interface with the Mage blockchain, as well as the daemon that allows you take part to a Mage blockchain either as a full node or a [validator node](../04-validators/01-overview.md).

 ## Requirements

-The requirements you must satisfy before attempting to install Desmos are the following:
+The requirements you must satisfy before attempting to install Mage are the following:

 - Having Go 1.15 or later installed.
   If you dont have it, you can download it [here](https://golang.org/dl/).